 - Engineering Design Process: A critical element of STEM education is explicit instruction in the Engineering Design Process (EDP).

 EDP’s five stages:

 Interested in learning more?
 See how STEM learning can transform your classroom.
-Reach out to STEMscopes and learn more!
+Reach out and learn more!